LucVDutra/lucasdutrafield/README.md

 My First portfolio

-I Will submit here my evolution learning python. i am a Business studente and i don't know nothing about pythom.
+I Will submit here my evolution learning python.
+I am a Business studente and i don't know nothing about pythom.
 Every tip to help me to boost my learning and improve my coding skills will be wellcome.

 Thank you